 Even in Protestantism this utopian orgiastic urge was present.
 In het Geuzenboek by Louis Paul Boon, there is a scene where a bunch of anabaptists take it to the streets naked as they are convinced that the truth is naked and love has nothing to hide, which proves this figure of messianic orgiastic transgression as fulfilment of the law.
 Do not dream of something hippy-like: they were all burned on the stake.

 In fact, in Sabbateanism it was almost an official doctrine that given the fact that in redemption the Thora of the fall, the moral law since the end of paradise and the dreadful exodus, was no longer necessary as it was thought of as a restoration of paradise, the transgression of the law could be a figure of the messianic rapprochement or advancement of redemption.
-Maybe we should rephrase this, or even simpler, make shorter sentences.
+Maybe we should rephrase this (or even simpler, make shorter sentences).
 In fact, in Sabbateanism the following was almost an official doctrine: the transgression of the law could be a figure of the messianic rapprochement or advancement of redemption.
 How can this be?
 Well, the Thora of the fall, the moral law since the end of paradise and the dreadful exodus, is no longer necessary.
 Because it was thought of as a restoration of paradise, redemption does not know laws or prohibitions, like paradise.
 Therefore, the transgression of the law could be a figure of the messianic rapprochement or advancement of redemption.
 ‘Where everything is holy, prohibitions are superfluous.’
-This most extremist theological interpretation by a pupil of Sabbatai Zevi (also known as Sjabtai Tsvi), the false messiah who gave his name to this Sabbateanist sect as Sabbatai Zevi was forced to convert to Islam to save his skin.
+This most extremist theological interpretation was made up by a pupil of Sabbatai Zevi (also known as Sjabtai Tsvi), the false messiah who gave his name to this Sabbateanist sect as Sabbatai Zevi himself was forced to convert to Islam to save his skin.
+So, quite a transgression.

-In any case, if we overlook the somewhat disparate building stones, the elements of this lecture, we can see a plea for a higher obedience, one based on basic (self)discipline and conscience, a plea for the higher disobediency of philosophy and if necessary a plea for civil disobedience, and finally a plea for an awareness of the deep messianic roots of it.
-(High time to stop all those pleas!:) In light of the ecological disasters that are hitting us (and those, much worse, awaiting us), in light of the Anthropocene, we might need this messianic hope. (but developing this idea, that is for another lecture, on the Anthropocene and collapsology), but Extinction Rebellion (we refered to them at the beginning of this lecture) gives an idea of this radical messianic activism, based on civil disobedience.
+In any case, if we oversee the somewhat disparate building stones, the elements of this lecture, we can see a plea for a higher obedience, one based on basic (self)discipline and conscience, a plea for the higher disobediency of philosophy and if necessary a plea for civil disobedience to break open the natural order to make place for a new political subjectivity, and finally a plea for an awareness of the deep messianic roots of it.
+In light of the ecological disasters that are hitting us (and those, much worse, awaiting us), in light of the Anthropocene, we might need this messianic hope.
+Extinction Rebellion gives an idea of this radical messianic activism, based on civil disobedience.

-Here we did not even mention the legal action like the ‘climate cases’ in Holland, Belgium and elsewhere, it is also for another lecture, to develop this contrast, but in one phrase: legal action and civil disobedience are maybe opposite at first sight, but they are on closer inspection just tools, methods of action that can be used separately or even together, Greenpeace does it all the time.
+We did not even mention the legal action like the ‘climate cases’ in Holland, Belgium and elsewhere, it is for another lecture, to develop this contrast, but in one phrase: legal action and civil disobedience are maybe opposite at first sight, but they are on closer inspection just tools, methods of action that can be used separately or even together, Greenpeace does it all the time.
 So, if you have a look at the website of Extinction Rebellion now, and you overlook all the cases of activism known to you, and all those I mentioned, you can start to test somehow my humble prolegomena towards a small philosophy of disobedience.
 I have not come to destroy your will to activism, but to feed it.
+‘Rebel Against Extinction We Must’.

 In his own words: ‘Governments show thus how successfully men can be imposed on, even impose on themselves, for their own advantage.
 It is excellent, we must all allow; yet this government never of itself furthered any enterprise, but by the alacrity with which it got out of its way.
 It does not keep the country free.
 It does not settle the West.
 It does not educate.
 The character inherent in the American people has done all that has been accomplished; and it would have done somewhat more, if the government had not sometimes got in its way.’ (ibid p.4)